clncmbl/eald-englisc/docs/beowulf/prologue_12_.md

 : sent

 folce
-: to the people, tribe, nation (folc, dative, singular)
+: to the people, tribe, nation, folk (folc, dative, singular)

 tō
-: "as" in this case?
+: "as" or "for" in this case?

 frōfre
 : consolation, comfort (frōfor, acc. sing., gen. sing., nom. plur., acc. plur.)

+þone god sende folce tō frōfre\
+him God sent to the folk for comfort